-Loss per Share
+(Loss) Earnings per Share

-Basic net loss per share is determined by dividing net loss by the weighted average shares of common stock outstanding during the period.
-Diluted net loss per share is determined by dividing net loss by diluted weighted average shares outstanding.
+Basic net (loss) earnings per share is determined by dividing net (loss) income by the weighted average shares of common stock outstanding during the period.
+Diluted net (loss) earnings per share is determined by dividing net (loss) income by diluted weighted average shares outstanding.
 Diluted weighted average shares reflects the dilutive effect, if any, of potentially dilutive common shares, such as from the exercise of stock options and vesting of restricted stock units calculated using the treasury stock method and the issuance of contingently issuable shares related to the Company's Laxdale share repurchase agreement.
 In periods with reported net operating losses, all stock options, restricted stock units and contingently issuable shares outstanding are deemed anti-dilutive such that basic and diluted net loss per share are equal.

-The calculation of net loss and the number of shares used to compute basic and diluted net loss per share for the three months ended March 31, 2022 and 2021 are as follows:
+The calculation of net (loss) income and the number of shares used to compute basic and diluted net (loss) earnings per share for the three and six months ended June 30, 2022 and 2021 are as follows: